 Perhaps the biggest challenge facing shippers today is the shortage of available drivers and trucks across all trucking modes.
 The amount of available truck capacity today is 19% lower than in 2006, according to the Journal of Commerce’s 2017 Truckload Capacity Index.
-At the same time, there is an estimated national shortage of about 60,000 truck drivers, according to the American Trucking Associations.
-These limitations have given carriers more negotiating leverage, which has led to higher load rates across all trucking modes.
+In combination with the significant driver shortage, these limitations have given carriers more negotiating leverage, which has led to higher load rates across all trucking modes.

 Some construction companies and suppliers rely on a small number of dedicated carriers for all projects.
 This approach can result in higher freight rates as well as logistical challenges for distant projects.
 In today’s carrier-friendly market, you need to be able to draw from a larger number of trucking companies.
 This gives you more buying leverage and the ability to command more competitive rates.

 Building a larger network of carriers will require some time and legwork on your company’s part.
 For a shipment of plate steel from Birmingham to St. Louis, for example, you could reach out to flatbed carriers in both of those markets and compare their pricing.
 Posting your freight on popular load boards like DAT.com or Truckstop.com is another way to draw interest from a wide range of carriers.
 If you are short on time, a freight brokerage or a 3PL can help find more trucking capacity for your project loads.